Here is a little history of how Keep Save Care came into existence from an idea about changing the way care is delivered

 Putting it altogether

 How can Keep Safe Care disrupt an industry?
 We looked at the whole infrastructure in private duty care and created a system that addresses and rectifies the major issues in this industry.
 We have reduced truancy and turnover to levels approaching 1%.
 In addition, we have discovered how to more effectively and efficiently run a private duty agency, adding capacity while lowering overhead costs.
 Together, these factors play into our three-pronged attack in this space.
 When we go direct to consumers, we save families $10K and $30K per year in caregiving costs.
 When we manage caregivers for caregiving organizations, we lower costs and add capacity.
 When we go head to head with private duty franchises through licensing our software, we let people start their own companies at a fraction of the cost of the existing franchising model and improve caregiver salaries by $5 to $8 per hour.
 While in the short term, Keep Safe Care licensing will most likely be our growth engine in adding revenues, in the long term we expect the vast majority of people will use Keep Safe Care Direct as do-it-yourself consumers, allowing them to find and receive better care at a much more affordable price.
-Between Well Beyond Care and Keep Safe Care, our goal is to own 50% to 70% of this industry with this disruptive new technology and methodology.
+Between Keep Safe Care and Keep Safe Care Direct, our goal is to own 50% to 70% of non-clinical caregiving industry with this disruptive new technology and methodology.